Resin Luting Cement

 What is the best way to clean up DUO-LINK UNIVERSAL?

-To aid in the removal of excess cement, initially light cure the margins for 2-3 seconds by waving the light over the restoration or remove excess cement prior to curing.
+To aid in the removal of excess cement, tack cure the margins for 2-3 seconds and remove excess cement prior to final curing.

 Do I need to pre-treat the surfaces of my indirect restorations?

 Yes.
 Silane should be used to prime the surface of glass ceramics.
 Z-Prime™ Prime should be used to prime the surface of metals, composites, and Zirconia.

 What is the possibility that I might see marginal discoloration?